LaborBerlin/ont-assembly-snake/README.md

 with the [score-assemblies](https://github.com/pmenzel/score-assemblies)
 snakemake pipeline.

-For sample 1, the assembly should be done with flye, following by polishing the assembly with racon once and 4 times, whereas the latter also being polished with medaka.
-So we end up with 4 different assemblies for sample1.
+For sample 1, the assembly should be done with flye (including one round of interal polishing), followed by polishing the assembly with racon twice, which in turn is again polished with medaka
+Therefore, we end up with 3 different assemblies for sample1.

 Sample 2 should be assembled by raven including 2 internal steps of racon polishing, followed by medaka as well as medaka and pilon (using the Illumina reads) polishing.